lavollmer/technical-documentation/README.md

 - HTML
 - CSS
 - Git Version Control
+- Github

 <a id="credits"></a>

 ## Credits

-This project is a suggested project of freeCodeCamp project.
+This project is a suggested project of freeCodeCamp project for Responsive Web Design Certification.

+You.com AI was used for several pieces of content within the project.

 <a id="license"></a>